-What Is Batch ETL Processing?
-The Only Guide You Need
+Batch ETL vs Streaming ETL: The Only Guide You Need

-Data has become a staple to many modern businesses.
-We have become more data-driven in critical decisions.
-So, we collected more data.
-In fact, global data creation is projected to grow to more than 180 zettabytes by 2025.
-That’s equivalent to around 35,667,673,068,966 DVDs.
-And that’s a lot!
-So, there’s an ever-growing trend to process them faster.
-You can do it with ELT (Extract, Load, Transform).
-Or use ETL.
-This article will focus on Batch ETL.
-Then, we will compare it with its close cousin, streaming ETL.
+Data has become a staple for many modern businesses.
+We collect more insights and have become more data-driven in critical decisions.
+And there’s an ever-growing trend to process them faster.
+You can do it with Extract, Load, and Transform (ELT) or use Extract, Transform, and Load (ETL).
+This article will focus on Batch ETL and its close cousin, Streaming ETL.

 ETL batch processing is a more traditional but solid approach.
 Meanwhile, stream processing is the newer kid on the block.
-So, which of the two is the one you need?
-Find out in this in-depth comparison.
+Find out what you really need in this in-depth comparison.

 Table of contents